nfcd/mapsTo3DModels/README.md

 conda install gdal

-## Check the installation
+# Check the installation

 ### Launch Jupyter Notebook

+conda activate geomaps

 jupyter notebook

-## Create a new notebook and enter in a cell:
+### Create a new notebook and in a code cell write these lines:

 import rasterio